The Grand Mesa: Grand Junction’s Winter Wonderland

 It’s winter in Grand Junction and some of us want some snow — which doesn’t stick around the Valley for too long.
 Good news for those who dislike snow, bad news for snow lovers!
 Don’t fret snow lovers, we have some great snow just a short trip away.

 The Grand Mesa is one of Grand Junction and the Western Slope’s killer features that offers some awesome activities — especially during the winter!
-We’re not talking about just skiing and snowboarding, there’s all these other rad activities for outdoor enthusiasts.
+We’re not talking about just skiing and snowboarding, there’re all these other rad activities for outdoor enthusiasts.

 Sledding at Old Powderhorn